hackclub/storyboard/README.md

 ## Make a visual novel, get cool prizes!

 With new themes, challenges and prizes every month!
-Running until December 31, 2025.
+If you're reading this, then Storyboard is running right now!

 More info on the [website](https://storyboard.hackclub.com/) and [slack](https://hackclub.slack.com/archives/C095E84SE1X)